-- talk to your Health and Safety representative, if you have one

-- ask a workmate to raise an issue for you
+- talk to your Health and Safety representative, if you have one - · ask a workmate to raise an issue for you.

-- contact a union delegate, if you have one.

 If you do not have enough information or training to do a task safely, talk to your employer or supervisor immediately.